MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-001-Basic-Setup.md

     ms.author: v-debapd

 ---
-# Setting up Goods and Service Tax
+# Setting Up Goods and Service Tax

 Business Central has included GST Feature to Indian Localization.

 **“Goods and Services Tax”** means any tax on supply of goods, or services or both except taxes on the supply of the alcoholic liquor for human consumption.

-## Setting up Goods and Service Tax
+## Setting Up Goods and Service Tax

 GST has two different types of setups, Automatic and Manual.